 Early identification and intervention are key to developing stamina and a higher quality of life for you as a mature adult.
 Regular check-ups and screenings for frailty can be done as part of your routine healthcare.
 As you become elderly, a team approach can be utilized – that might include a physician, a mental health counselor, a pharmacist, and an occupational or physical therapist.

-Frailty is a complex syndrome that affects mature adults, characterized by a decline in physical, cognitive, and psychological function, which increase the risk of poor health outcomes.
+Frailty is a complex syndrome that affects mature adults, characterized by a decline in physical, cognitive, and psychological function, which increases the risk of poor health outcomes.

 Frailty is not an inevitable part of aging.
-Many things can be done to maintain good health and quality of life as you age.
+As you age, many things can be done to maintain good health and quality of life.

 Chronic Inflammation and Disease – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7147972/